 Under federal law, the entrapment defense arises from the “common law.”
 That is, no federal statute establishes the federal entrapment defense.
 Rather, the federal entrapment defense comes from decisions made by federal judges in federal courts.
 The United States Supreme Court decision that recognized the entrapment defense as a matter of federal law came over eighty years ago.
 It was Sorrells v.
 United States, 287 U.S. 435, 53 S.Ct.
 210, 77 L.Ed.
 413 (1932).

 Entrapment Under New Jersey Law

 New Jersey now defines the entrapment defense by statute.
 The specific New Jersey entrapment statute is N.J.S.
 2C:2-12.
 Well before enactment of N.J.S.
 2C:2-12, however, New Jersey court decisions recognized the entrapment defense through its own common law.
 An early case recognizing the entrapment defense was State v.
 Dolce, 41 N.J.
 422 (1963).
 This Dolce opinion, in turn, relied heavily on the federal Sorrells case.

 In order to defend on the theory that law enforcement committed an entrapment, it is necessary to concede that the person actually committed the illegal act in the first place.
 Sometimes, the prosecution's proofs in that regard will be weak.
 In those situations, the person must decide whether to rely upon his presumption of innocence as to whether he committed the act; or whether to concede that he committed the act, but rely upon the entrapment defense.

 Law Offices of Allan Marain

-Allan Marain and Norman Epting, Jr. are criminal entrapment lawyers in New Jersey.
-They have over seventy years of combined criminal defense experience.
-They have successfully defended thousands of persons charged with crimes.
-They are available to discuss your charges in a one-on-one confidential no-obligation conference.
+Allan Marain is a New Jersey criminal entrapment lawyer.
+He has over forty years of criminal defense experience.
+He has successfully defended thousands of persons charged with crimes.
+He is available to discuss your charges in a one-on-one confidential no-obligation conference.